integritee-network/book/src/howto_direct_tx.md

 Now you can watch the process of

+1. Sudo prefunding Alice
-1. Alice creating a new *incognito* account.
-This account is never disclosed to the public.
+2. creating a new *incognito* account
-2. Alice shielding funds onto her *incognito* account
-3. Alice privately sending funds to Bobs *incognito* account
+3. Alice privately sending funds to new *incognito* account
-4. Alice unshielding some funds back onto her public account the shielding and sending calls are encrypted and directly forwarded to the enclave.
-Hence the worker has no way of decoding the transmitted message.

 ## Cleanup
 The files created in the docker container belong to `root`.
-This makes it hard to delete them on your normal system.
+This can make it impossible to delete them on your host system.
 We now give them back to your standard user.
+(Alternatively, you can just delete everything in `work`)

 Note: This step is optional.